Anchorage

 SWS has about a 17% vacancy rate, with 21 unfilled positions out of 123, Falsey said.

-Several directors also cited the lack of remote work options for municipal employees as a hindrance on hiring, particularly since the Covid-19 pandemic upended expectations around office jobs.
+Several directors also cited the lack of remote work options for municipal employees as a hindrance on hiring, particularly since the COVID-19 pandemic upended expectations around office jobs.

-“Pay scale in the private sector typically starts at where our pay scales top out,” wrote Planning Department Director Craig Lyons.
+“Pay scale in the private sector typically starts at where our pay scales top out,” wrote Planning Department Director Craig Lyon.
 “Several good candidates have either not accepted positions or left the Planning Department due to inability to work a hybrid schedule.”

 Numerous leadership positions across the city have remained unfilled for several months to a year or more.
 At least seven agencies lacked a permanent director at the time of the report.